GoogleCloudPlatform/podcast/site/content/post/episode-56-a-year-in-review/index.md

 FRANCESC: We want to interview you.
 Yeah, I think that that was a huge thing to happen.
 I'm so happy about it.

 MARK: You're so happy about it?
 I think for me, I'm going to talk about another thing which I love, because so often this is just interesting and quirky and interesting, the amount of stuff that happened around the big data and machine learning stuff that's super cool.
-We had a variety of open datasets that got released-- the open images dataset, geo-spatial datasets.
+We had a variety of open datasets that got released-- the open images dataset, geospatial datasets.
 We released the Cloud Natural Language API, the Speech API.

 FRANCESC: Vision API is also there, I guess.
 I guess it was right before, but yeah, so many APIs.